Kailua-Kona, Hawaii: History

 The community was established by King Kamehameha I to be his seat of government when he was chief of Kona before he consolidated rule of the archipelago in 1795.
 It was later designated as the capital of the newly unified Kingdom of Hawaiʻi.
 The capital was later moved to Lāhainā, and then to Honolulu.

 Royal fishponds at Kaloko-Honokōhau National Historical Park were the hub of unified Hawaiian culture.
 The town later functioned as a retreat of the Hawaiian royal family.
 Up until the late 1800s, Kailua-Kona was primarily a small fishing village.
+In 1820, the first Christian missionaries arrived and established churches and schools.
 In the late 20th and early 21st centuries, the region has undergone a real estate and construction boom fueled by tourism and investment.

 In 2014, the Pālamanui Community Forest preserve was created in Kailua-Kona with a goal of preserving and protecting the native trees of Hawai’i.

 Geography

 Kailua-Kona is located at (19.649973, −155.994028), along the shoreline of Kailua Bay and up the southern slope of Hualālai volcano.
 There are no major rivers or streams in Kailua-Kona or on the Kona side of Hawaii.

 According to the United States Census Bureau, the Town has a total area of 103.3 km2, of which 92.3 km2 are land and 11.0 km2, or 10.67%, are water.

 Kailua-Kona is bordered to the north by Kalaoa, to the south by Holualoa, and to the west by the Pacific Ocean from Kailua Bay in the south to Honokohau Bay in the north.
 The Kailua-Kona postal code is 96740 (post office boxes – 96745).